cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-building-and-leveling-up-a-computer-scientist-resume.md

 So, in the near future... whatr wharever potential employer would like to see is the person who they want to hire is doing the thing in the increasingly valuable digital world.
 I think the single most valuable skill of the next two decades is creating content online.
-So I believe that that a public (online) body of work is replacing the traditional resumé.
+So I believe that a public (online) body of work is replacing the traditional resumé.
 And I love that, because resumes suck at demonstrating actual skills and abilities.

 The concept of résumés has evolved over time, reflecting changes in the job market and the expectations of employers.